zoom-c/docs/trezor-user/user/recovery.rst

 .. image:: images/recoverystart.jpg

-Enter a new name for your TREZOR device and look at your recovery card to see how many words your recovery seed has.
+Enter the name of your TREZOR device.
+Look at your recovery card to see how many words your recovery seed has.
 Select the correct number of words and press continue.

 .. image:: images/recovery-enter-seed-word.jpg

+Now its time to look down at your TREZOR.
+It will tell you what you need to enter into your computer.

+After you have finished, you should see all your accounts as they were before.
+You can continue bitcoining away!

 .. _mytrezor.com: https://mytrezor.com/